Home | CS439 |

 We will evaluate your project on two equally-weighted categories:

-Once the grades are released, if you have questions about your grade, you should consult the Piazza post for instructions about which of us to contact.
-If you would like to report a grade discrepancy, you must do so within 48 hours of the grades being released.
+Once the grades are released, if you believe there is a discrepancy between the rubric and your grade, you should fill out the grade discrepancy form.
+You must do so within 48 hours of the grades being released.
+Exact deadlines will be posted to the class discussion board.

 For more detailed information about the grading criteria, please visit the Grading Criteria page of this website.
 For more detailed information about formatting expectations, please see the C Style Guide page of this website.